dombunnett/ReducedFiniteDimensionalModules/README.md

 the module M = R/I. We wish to study the subset R(M) of M called the maximal reduced submodule.
 A monomial ideal of R can be given by a Young diagram.

-"main.py" provided takes as input a Young diagram and outputs generators for the corresponding module M and for R(M).
+"main.py" takes as input a Young diagram and outputs generators for the corresponding module M and for R(M).
 It also outputs which of the four possible types R(M) is.

 "data.py" file cycles through every possible module up to a given dimension and records the distribution of the four types, saving the data.